Release Management

 Releases naturally fall into several phases:

-We track the state of candidates for a given release by tagging the PRs:
+We track the state of candidates for a given release by tagging the PRs with the following labels:

 Seeking Approval for Backport